Sale/Transfer of Business

 Generally speaking, the sooner you put a plan into place, the better – because as you grow older, your options may become more limited.
 I can help you think through, design and implement the best plan for you and your family.Sale to Outsider

-If you are thinking of selling your business to outsiders sometime down the road, I can walk you through the factors that most affect the sales price, which might lead you to tweak your business strategy to capitalize on these factors.
+If you are thinking of selling your business to outsiders sometime down the road, as a Grand Rapids small business attorney and former business executive, I can walk you through the factors that most affect the sales price, which might lead you to tweak your business strategy to capitalize on these factors.
 There are numerous ways to sell your business – the most common are:

 - Sale to Management: Other than selling or giving your business to your family, I believe this is the best route to maximize your sale proceeds.
 If you have a management leader or team (teams are always better) that you trust will continue your legacy and successfully lead your business, then this option makes sense.
 This is a nice vehicle because banks are willing to lend money to the buyers and you can slowly sell ownership so that you can control the business during the transition.
 I can help you think through, design and implement the best plan for you and your family.